gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 # MIXXX DJ controller for Denon MC2000.

-The Denon MC2000 was marketed as an entry level two deck controller for Serato DJ, the original package came with Serato DJ Lite.
+The Denon MC2000 was marketed as an entry level two deck controller for Serato DJ, the original package came with Serato DJ Intro (now DJ Lite).
 This project is a Midi mapping and script that allows the Denon MC2000 to be used with MIXXX open source DJ software: this will allow access to more professional features.
-The controller's features and layout are relatively conventional and basic, this mapping aims to follow the original Serato DJ Lite functions.
+The controller's features and layout are relatively conventional, this mapping aims to follow the original Serato DJ Intro functions.
 In most cases you should be able to use the controller on MIXXX by following Denon MC2000 manual.

-The controller was released in 2012 but is no longer available new in UK.
+The controller was released in 2012 but is no longer available: Denon DJ was acquired by inMusic Brands in 2014 and Denon MC range was phased out.
 It has not received a lot of attention recently: the user created MIXXX mappings for this controller are old and I couldn't get a lot of commands to work as expected on newer versions of MIXXX.
-(MIXXX does not produce an official mapping for Denon MC2000)
+(MIXXX does not produce an official mapping for Denon MC2000).

-This controller was developed near enough from scratch on MIXXX version 2.5 on a Windows platform.
+This controller was developed near enough from scratch on MIXXX version 2.5.3 on a Windows platform.
 Extensive use is made of components.js framework with all mappings except jogWheel/JogTouch working through a component object: this was done more for consistency than efficiency.
-This does mean mapping is JavaScript heavy and rather verbose.
+This does mean the mapping is JavaScript heavy and rather verbose.
 The JogWheel script was lifted from  [Gold-Alex]( https://github.com/gold-alex/)
-Rotary-Encoder-Jogwheel-Mixxx: this seemed to offer better control compared to standard offering but is an area that can be improved.
+: this seemed to offer better control compared to standard offering but is an area that can be improved.
 (I suspect a lot of people have problems understating how JogWheels are scripted in MIXXX).

 Only `Denon-MC2000.midi.xml`, `Denon-MC2000-scripts.js` are required by MIXXX, the other files are designed primarily for internal use.